RobRendell/OwlcatKingmakerModCraftMagicItems/README.md

 * On load, Fast Healing 1 effect from regeneration ring becomes Fast Healing 5... doesn't change GUID?
 * It's possible to sell your bonded item to a merchant, and the "downgraded" version appears in your inventory, so you can re-equip it and do it again.
-* The ui is *really* dense.
-I think if you could add line-breaks between the "Crafting" "Item type" "Item" and "Enhancement" sub sections it would make the mod much easier to utilize.
-Also not sure, but if you can do font size / bold, maybe doing that to keep the craft mundane/magical/etc from getting visually lost that'd be nice.
 * Rebase custom items on more valuable vanilla items?
 E.g. increasing the enhancement bonus of a magic weapon might change to being based on the vanilla weapon with that bonus.
 * Undead characters (Jaethal) eat rations and sleep normally.
 Could give them the benefits of Sustenance...
 * Craft Rod.